 Similar to building trust, delivering sustained outcomes requires us to work in an integrated way.
 Instead of taking a traditional technology-driven approach to transformation, PwC focuses on the outcomes that our efforts are seeking to achieve.
-To deliver the agreed outcomes, we then mobilise our expertise in areas including - among many others - strategy, digital and cloud services, value creation, people and organisation, tax, sustainability reporting, deals, business recovery services, legal and compliance.
+To deliver the agreed outcomes, we mobilise our expertise in areas including - among many others - strategy, digital and cloud services, value creation, people and organisation, tax, sustainability reporting, deals, business recovery services, legal and compliance.

-Our new strategy builds on our ongoing commitment to quality.

-Trust lies at the heart of everything we do at PwC.
-It is fundamental to fulfilling our firm's purpose.
+Our strategy builds on our ongoing commitment to quality.
+Trust lies at the heart of everything we do at PwC, and is fundamental to fulfilling our firm's purpose.
 One of the ways we build trust is by being transparent.

-As auditors, we're also acutely aware of another trust driver - the quality of our external audits.
-Our Transparency for 2023 shows how we maintain quality in our audit work.
-The report describes our policies, systems and processes for ensuring quality, the results of key quality monitoring programs and reviews, and the way we foster a culture of quality at every level in the firm.
+As auditors, we're also acutely aware of another trust driver: the quality of our external audits.
+Our Transparency Report for 2024 provides insights into our quality management for service excellence and describes our policies, systems and processes for ensuring quality, responding to quality deficiencies, the results of key quality monitoring programs and reviews, and the way we foster a culture of quality at every level in the firm.